artemkv/journey3/journey3-website/src/doc/index.md

 We apply our best knowledge to ensure that __no personally identifiable information is collected or stored__.

-We also apply __the data minimisation principle__, by collecting the least amount of data necessary.
+We also apply __the data minimization principle__, by collecting the least amount of data necessary.

 We do that by applying the following practices: